 (g) No more than 50 percent of the CPE credits required for a year shall be credits claimed under Paragraph (d) and (f) of this Rule.

 08G .0410 Professional Ethics and Conduct CPE (amended effective 02/01/2016)

-(b) A non-resident licensee whose primary office is in North Carolina must comply with Paragraph (a) of this Rule.
+(b) A non-resident licensee whose primary office is in North Carolina shall comply with Paragraph (a) of this Rule.
 All other non-resident licensees may satisfy Paragraph (a) of this Rule by completing the ethics requirements in the jurisdiction in which he or she is licensed as a CPA and works or resides.
-If there is no ethics CPE requirement in the jurisdiction where he or she is licensed and currently works or resides, he or she must comply with Paragraph (a) of this Rule.
+If there is no ethics CPE requirement in the jurisdiction where he or she is licensed and currently works or resides, he or she shall comply with Paragraph (a) of this Rule.